 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
 While each of the models considers a range of data available in your credit report, each agency uses the following to determine your credit score:

-- Credit History - How long have you had credit?
+- Credit History - How many years have you had credit?

 Not just for qualifying

-Did you know?
-Credit scores are used for more than just determining whether or not you qualify for a mortgage.
+FICO scores are used for more than just determining whether or not you qualify for a mortgage.
 Lenders give lower interest rates to individuals with higher scores.

-Curious about your credit score?
-Give us a call at (513) 713-1515.
+Curious about your FICO score?
+Call us at (513) 713-1515.